waku-org/docs.waku.org/docs/guides/js-waku/relay-send-receive.md

 ## Create a Relay Node

-Set up a Waku node by creating a relay node, connecting to network peers, choosing a [content topic](/overview/concepts/content-topics), and creating an `encoder` and `decoder` for [message encryption](https://rfc.vac.dev/spec/26/):
+Set up a Waku node by creating a Relay Node, connecting to network peers, choosing a [content topic](/overview/concepts/content-topics), and creating an `encoder` and `decoder` for [message encryption](https://rfc.vac.dev/spec/26/):

 ```js
 import {